Karen Weekly

-Karen Weekly is an American softball coach who is the current head coach at Tennessee.
-Weekly has previously been the co-head softball coach at Chattanooga from 1997–2001.
+Karen Weekly is an American softball coach who is the head coach at Tennessee.
+She was the co-head softball coach at Chattanooga from 1997–2001.
 She served as an assistant at both Chattanooga (1995–1996) and Pacific Lutheran (1987–1994).
 Weekly served as co-head coach at Tennessee along with her husband, Ralph Weekly, from 2002 through 2021 before her husband’s retirement.

 Early life and education

-Weekly attended college at Pacific Lutheran University, where she played softball from 1985 to 1987.
-She earned her juris doctor degree from University of Washington School of Law in 1990.
+Weekly attended college at Pacific Lutheran University in Parkland, Washington, where she played softball from 1985 to 1987.
+She earned her juris doctor degree from the University of Washington School of Law in Seattle in 1990.